Geology of Morocco

 The geology of Morocco formed beginning up to two billion years ago, in the Paleoproterozoic and potentially even earlier.
 It was affected by the Pan-African orogeny, although the later Hercynian orogeny produced fewer changes and left the Maseta Domain, a large area of remnant Paleozoic massifs.
 During the Paleozoic, extensive sedimentary deposits preserved marine fossils.
 Throughout the Mesozoic, the rifting apart of Pangaea to form the Atlantic Ocean created basins and fault blocks, which were blanketed in terrestrial and marine sediments—particularly as a major marine transgression flooded much of the region.
 In the Cenozoic, a microcontinent covered in sedimentary rocks from the Triassic and Cretaceous collided with northern Morocco, forming the Rif region.
 Morocco has extensive phosphate and salt reserves, as well as resources such as lead, zinc, copper and silver.

-Stratigraphy, Tectonics & Geologic History
+Stratigraphy, tectonics and geologic history

 The oldest rocks in Morocco are the Jbel Ouiharem augen gneiss and Oued Assemlil gneiss.
 The augen gneisses and metadolerite of the Zenaga Series experienced composite foliation, likely related to an ancient orogeny.
 The Zenaga Series is intruded by Paleoproterozoic granitoids, giving a young age constraint within the Precambrian.
 Granites from the Anti-Atlas Mountains yielded similar ages.